 Today’s questions are: 1.
 February 22nd is National Be Humble Day…what makes you proud?
 What keeps you humble?

 God, country, and family are three elements which fill me with a sense of pride.
 I’m humbled when I hear of stories of immigrants who come to our country, leaving everything they were comfortable with to see the same opportunities so many Americans take for granted.
 This country owes no one anything.
-It’s up to the individual to work his/her tail feathers off to get it.
+It’s up to each person to work his/her tail feathers off to get it.

 I’m thankful God blessed me by allowing me to be born in a country where I can serve Him freely from persecution.
-I am humbled to think there are countries where practicing your Christian faith is forbidden and can be fatal.
+It’s humbling to think there are countries where practicing your Christian faith is forbidden and even fatal.

 Naturally, I’m proud of my family.
 These are the people God has placed in my life for a reason and I love each one dearly.
 I hope I can be the example in their lives God would have me to be.
 It gives me comfort when they mimic things from life.
 This is when a swell of pride and gratitude fill me.
 I’m thankful for the opportunity to stay at home.